 Moreover, they can also keep their skill set updated with the latest trends in startups by picking up new and valuable skills.
 Fortunately, there are a lot of blogs aimed at the entrepreneur, which can greatly help startup founders keep up with the latest trends and learn new skills necessary for the job, or roles necessary for the business.

 Below are 40 blogs about or related to startups that you should be following and reading split into four categories:

-- HR & Management: One of the biggest challenges for startup founders is attracting and managing competent employees.
-Luckily, there are many HR and management blogs specific to startup you can subscribe to.
+4. HR & Management: One of the biggest challenges for startup founders is attracting and managing competent employees.
+Luckily, there are many HR and management blogs specific to startups you can subscribe to.

 OnStartups is a blog by Dharmesh Shah, co-founder of Hubspot and currently its CTO.
 He also founded Pyramid Digital Solutions prior to working on Hubspot.